Return to the Source

 Yes, absolutely.
 We realize this is a big commitment and we’re happy to work with you to make sure you can join us.

-Our cancellation policy is a full refund 60 days prior to this event, but no refund thereafter (unless due to serious illness or injury).
+Our cancellation policy is a full refund until may 1st, but no refund thereafter (unless due to serious illness or injury).
 Our seminars are often in high demand and take time to plan so we need to know far in advance who can come.

 Yes, we will be covering ways to use the materials with your clients when you return home.